lucab/zbus_systemd/README.md

 `zbus_systemd` provides support for interacting with the whole suite of systemd services over DBus.

-## Generating
+## Generating the code

-To re-generate the interfaces, please run:

-1. `git submodule update --init`
-2. `cargo run --manifest-path=codegen/Cargo.toml`
-3. `cargo fmt --all`
+This project uses [just](https://github.com/casey/just) for commands, to generate the code after making changes 'just' run `just`.

 ## Motivations and trade-offs